 - Surgical biopsy.
 The doctor makes an incision through the skin and removes either the entire tumor (excisional biopsy) or a portion of the tumor (incisional biopsy).

 Determining the type of biopsy needed and the specifics of how it should be performed requires careful planning by the medical team.
 Doctors need to perform the biopsy in a way that won't interfere with future surgery to remove the cancer.
 For this reason, ask your doctor for a referral to a team of experts with extensive experience in treating Ewing sarcoma before the biopsy.

-- Surgery.
-The goal of surgery is to remove the cancer cells, but surgeons also perform operations to maintain function and minimize disability.
 Surgery for Ewing sarcoma may involve removing a small portion of bone or removing an entire limb.
-The possibility of saving the limb depends on several factors, such as the tumor's size, location and its response to chemotherapy.
+Whether surgeons can remove all of the cancer without removing the entire limb depends on several factors, such as the size and location of the tumor and whether it shrinks after chemotherapy.

 Coping and support

 A diagnosis of Ewing sarcoma can be frightening — especially for the family of a newly diagnosed child.
 With time you'll find ways to cope with the distress and uncertainty of cancer.
 Until then, you may find it helps to:

 - Learn enough about Ewing sarcoma to make decisions about care.
 Ask your doctor about Ewing sarcoma, including treatment options.
 As you learn more, you may become more confident in understanding and making decisions about treatment options.
 If your child has cancer, ask the health care team for guidance on sharing this information in a caring and age-appropriate way.